About Me

 Megan Richards, Polina Kirichenko, Diane Bouchacourt, Mark Ibrahim

-Poster, Data Centric Machine Learning (DMLR) Workship, ICML 2023
+Data Centric Machine Learning (DMLR) Workship, ICML 2023

 • Towards Deploying Predictive Models for Maternal Health